Internal Medicine Billing Services in North Carolina

 Why North Carolina Internal Medicine Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and internal medicine practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect internal medicine procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect internal medicine procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Internal Medicine billing itself is complex.
 Internal medicine billing involves high-volume office visits with complex medical decision making.
 Internists manage multiple chronic conditions simultaneously, which often supports higher E/M levels than what's coded.
 The 2021 E/M guideline changes significantly impacted how internal medicine visits are valued, and many practices haven't fully adapted their documentation and coding to capture the higher reimbursement they deserve.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving internal medicine practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving internal medicine practices from Charlotte to Asheville and across North Carolina.

 Code